lukso-network/docs/docs/networks/mainnet.md

 Once deployed on Ethereum, the Genesis Validator Smart contract will allow users to deposit LYXe and become Genesis Validators for LUKSO Mainnet.
 For each validator, you run, you must generate a validator key and deposit 32 LYXe.
 There will be no limit on the number of validators you can run.

+Only become a Genesis Validator if you know how to run a node continuously 24/7.
+This is not delegated Proof of Stake!

 ### Becoming a Genesis Validator

 The window for becoming a Genesis Validator will be around 3 weeks before launch (or longer if needed).
 At least **4,096 genesis validators** are ideal for the mainnet start.
 The Genesis Validator Deposit Smart Contract will be once enough validator keys are registered.
 The freeze function of the Genesis Validator Contract has a 1-week delay to allow anyone a fair chance to participate.